About Turo Go

 Turo Go lets guests and hosts lock and unlock a vehicle through the Turo app.
 It lets you save time and boost your earnings by making your car available, even when you’re not.
 You can park at popular locations without worrying about managing in-person key exchanges.
 And you can see the location of your car before and after the trip, so you know it’s safe.
 Turo Go lets you track your car’s odometer reading and fuel level via the app.
 It uses your existing connected car software, so there’s no installation needed.

-Turo Go is available in the US in Los Angeles, San Diego, and the San Francisco Bay area.
+Turo Go is available everywhere in the US.
+Hosts in California, Hawaii, Texas, and New Jersey are able to self-enroll.
+Outside of these states, US hosts should call Customer Support at 1-415-965-4525 (US).
 In Canada, it’s available in Alberta, British Columbia, Ontario, Nova Scotia, and Quebec.
 Turo Go is also available in the UK.
 Eligible hosts must use the Turo app to access Turo Go.
 Learn more about pricing, eligibility, and registration.
 And read the terms of the Turo Go program.

 Hosting with Turo Go